UrbanInstitute/nccs/_datasets/census.md

 append_census( level="tract" )
 ```

+## GEOGRAPHIC CROSSWALK FILES

 In order to make this possible we have created new data infrastructure including:

-**GEOGRAPHIC CROSSWALK FILES**

 Any census-designated geography is fundamentally comprised of a collection of either tracts or blocks.
 The crosswalk files contain geographic IDs that describe the nested hierarchy of 14 distinct geographic levels of aggregation in order for a study to select the most meaningful level of aggregation.
 Crosswalk tables organized into geographies **comprised of blocks** and **geographies comprised of tract** as the basic building blocks.